JoeyBertschler/web-sprint-challenge-advanced-react/README.md

   Display a list of the plants from the server.
 This should be done in the class component `PlantList`. **Unlike other projects, the local server used here can not be accessed through the browser.
 It is started automatically and without the need for starting a server.js file.
 Feel free to ignore any messages related to MSW or mock service workers.
 For this and the rest of your sprint challenges, test the functioning of the server directly through your axios calls.**

-* [ ] In the `PlantList` class component, fetch data from the server you now have running - the data can be fetched from `http://localhost:3333/plants.`
+* [x ] In the `PlantList` class component, fetch data from the server you now have running - the data can be fetched from `http://localhost:3333/plants.`
-* [ ] Set the data to a state property called `this.state.plants.`
+* [x ] Set the data to a state property called `this.state.plants.`
-* [ ] The render function is already built and styled.
+* [x ] The render function is already built and styled.
 Once the data is on the state, you will see the list of plants, and you will have the functionality to add a plant to the cart.

 #### Shopping Cart

   Nothing needs to be done here.
-You _will_ have to navigate to the cart page in your app so you can go to the checkout form for the next step.
+You will have to navigate to the cart page in your app so you can go to the checkout form for the next step.

 #### Checkout Form

   The form is working, but it is currently controlled by local stateful logic.
 We want to control this form with a custom hook.

-* [ ] Build a custom hook called `useForm`, and use it in your CheckoutForm component to control the form's stateful logic.
+* [x ] Build a custom hook called `useForm.js`, and use it in your CheckoutForm component to control the form's stateful logic.
-* [ ] You built a useForm hook in the guided project this week.
+* [x ] You built a useForm hook in the guided project this week.
 You will probably need to use that as a guide to complete this step.
 However, try and build it out first before you peek at the guided project.
-And *do not* copy/paste directly from the guided project!_
+And *do not* copy/paste directly from the guided project!

 #### Testing the Checkout Form
-* [ ] Run the test runner and ensure that `src/components/CheckoutForm.test.js` is correctly called.
+* [x ] Run the test runner and ensure that `src/components/CheckoutForm.test.js` is correctly called.
 * [ ] Fill out code necessary to test that that Checkout form renders without errors.
 * [ ] Fill out code necessary to test that when all form inputs are filled with valid data, a success message appears.
 * [ ] Make sure the tests are passing, and make sure you can cause the tests to fail purposefully, so that you know the tests are truly working.